ryonakano/konbucase/README.md

 Features include:

 * Click "Copy to Clipboard" button to copy the all texts in the text view without selecting them
-* Undo and redo for case changes
+* Convert your text between camelCase, PascalCase, snake_case, kebab-case, and space-separated

 ## Building and Installation
 ### For Developers